-Hydraulic Steering System (If Equipped)
+Manual Hydraulic Steering System

-- A rhythmic pulsing when turning the wheel is a characteristic of the pump and is not a malfunction. - Also, when coming off a hard-over position, resistances may be felt, followed by a distinct sound.
-This is normal and is caused by the release of the system's check valve. - The fluid reservoir for the hydraulic steering system is located at the helm.
-Check the fluid level regularly. - Boat steering is not self-centering.
+- A rhythmic pulsing when turning the wheel is a characteristic of the pump and is not a malfunction. - When coming off a hard-over position, resistances may be felt, followed by a distinct sound.
+This is normal and is caused by the release of the system's check valve. - Check the fluid level in the hydraulic steering reservoir every time you use your boat. - Boat steering is not self-centering. - Refer to the engine manual for more steering system details.